maboiteaspam/project-bin-host/README.md

 ##### Windows

 Windows can t be automated using this software as it will throw an UAC query.

-The user must then answer yes / no.
+The user must then click yes / no.

 If you d like to automate a process under windows that requires administrator privileges, please check